pr701/ida_key_checker/README.md

 ## Usage

-A list of available utilities can be retrieved using:
+A list of available options can be retrieved using:

 ```shell
 ida_key_checker --help